Vora-21271/Petshop/README.md

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

+## Issues
+Please create an issue under the appropriate template

 ## License
 This project is licensed under the Apache 2.0 License.